MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 * **DeleteActivity**.
 Enables you to delete an activity that was sent.
 * **Get activity members**.
 Enables you to get a list of activity members and save it to a property in [memory][memory-states].

-For detailed information and examples, see the [Activities](../adaptive-dialog/adaptive-dialog-prebuilt-actions.md#activities) section in the Adaptive dialogs prebuilt actions article.
+For detailed information and examples, see the [Activities](../adaptive-dialog/adaptive-dialog-prebuilt-actions.md#activities) section in the __Actions in adaptive dialogs - reference guide__.

 ### Requesting user input